 April 2020: Parliamentary debate on 2 legislative proposals quasi totally banning abortion and sexuality education

-In the midst of coronavirus pandemics, the Polish Sejm decided to proceed with the 1st reading of the two controversial legislatives proposals.
-The reading took place on 15-16 of April, while the free movement of persons and freedom of assembly were gravely limited due to public health grounds and protests against the bills could not happen on the streets.
+In the midst of coronavirus pandemic, the Polish Sejm decided to proceed with the 1st reading of the two controversial legislatives proposals.
+The reading took place on 15-16 of April, while the free movement of persons and the freedom of assembly were gravely limited.
+Due to public health grounds protests against the bills could not happen on the streets.

 Both bills resulted from mobilisation of the citizens who have been actively fighting in the last years against abortion and sexuality education.
 These are so called civic initiatives which required from over 10,000 citizens of Poland to give the signatures.

-As a result of the readings both draft bills were forwarded to the specialist parliamentary commission for further works.
-It will largely depend on political will if and when the bills will be examined in the commissions and presented for further readings.
+Nevertheless there were many diverse protests online and offline (in line with sanitary regimes), co-organised by the Federation.
+Both draft bills were forwarded to the specialist parliamentary committee for further works.
+It will largely depend on political will if and when the bills will be examined in the committees and presented for further readings.

 B) Another draft bill introduces further restrictions to barely existing sexuality education in Poland.
 The signatures in support of this bill were gathered in widely criticised campaign called “Stop Paedophilia” which focused its message on associating sexuality education with paedophilia.
 This bill proposes amendments to criminal code.
 It may result in the criminalisation of sex educators in Poland and further stigmatise the crumbs of sexuality education in Poland.
 In practice the bill would stop doctors from prescribing contraceptives for anyone under 18 and would put carers at risk of imprisonment if they talk to youth about sexuality.